Jean Engstrom: Movie career

 A theatrical appearance with a stock company in Tucson, Arizona, led to a short-lived contract with Paramount Pictures.

 Most of Engstrom's movie appearances were in bit parts, and her first recorded appearances began in 1954 with roles as party guests in Drive a Crooked Road starring Mickey Rooney and in A Star Is Born (1954) starring Judy Garland and James Mason.
-In 1956, she used the name Flora Jean Engstrom for the only time when she appeared in a small role in The Search for Bridey Murphy starring Teresa Wright.
+In 1956, she used the name Flora Jean Engstrom for the only time when she appeared in a small role in The Search for Bridey Murphy, starring Teresa Wright.
 Her larger roles came in more modest productions, receiving featured billing in the 1957 production Voodoo Island and the 1958 production The Space Children, which are now cult classics.
-Her character Claire Winter in Voodoo Island is presented as a lesbian with a crush on the leading lady played by Beverly Tyler, a theme that was unusual for its time.
+Her character Claire Winter in Voodoo Island is presented as a lesbian.
 She also appeared as a party guest in the 1958 film The Party Crashers.

 Her final movie appearance was a starring role in the 1965 Billy Graham-produced The Restless Ones in which she played Mrs. Harris, the alcoholic mother of April, played by Kim Darby.